-Except for emergency purchases, the purchase of items or services fifty thousand dollars (\$50,000) or more shall require prior approval of the City Council.
+Except for emergency purchases, the purchase of items or services more than fifty thousand dollars (\$50,000) shall require prior approval of the City Council.
 The City Council shall endeavor to hold an emergency meeting to authorize emergency purchases where feasible, otherwise, emergency purchases shall be submitted to the City Council for ratification.
-Emergency purchases in excess of fifty thousand dollars (\$50,000) shall be limited to incidents that threaten public health, safety or damage to persons or property or in those situations in which inaction shall present a substantial financial loss to the City.
+Emergency purchases in excess of fifty thousand dollars (\$50,000) shall be limited to incidents that threaten public health, safety or damage to persons or property or in those situations in which inaction shall present a substantial financial loss to the City and all other exemptions stated in Texas Local Government Code Government Code [Chapter 252](#).
 All contracts and /or expenditures more than fifty thousand dollars (\$50,000) must be approved in advance by City Council regardless of the procurement method.
 This applies to: Purchase(s) made in the same fiscal year from the same vendor for the same goods or services that total over fifty thousand dollars (\$50,000); and A contract that is executed for more than fifty thousand dollars (\$50,000) regardless of term.